Cervical Surgery: What a Doctor Says

 I’m Maria Sophocles.
 I'm a gynecologist at Women's Healthcare of Princeton, and my practice specializes in sexual medicine and problems related to menopause.
 In November 2014, I developed weakness in my left hand and severe pain radiating from the neck down through my shoulder and then to my fingertips.

 As a surgeon this had the potential to impact my ability to work.
-What brought me to Princeton Brain and Spine was that I knew Dr. Mark McLaughlin professionally as a surgeon who adopted progressive ideas and had a reputation as being clinically excellent and spending time with his patients.
+What brought me to Princeton Brain, Spine and Sports Medicine was that I knew Dr. Mark McLaughlin professionally as a surgeon who adopted progressive ideas and had a reputation as being clinically excellent and spending time with his patients.

 I immediately called Dr. McLaughlin and had an MRI.
 He made the diagnosis of two bulges into disks in my C spine which he described as massive.
 It was incredibly painful to operate, to take care of patients, or even to do activities around my house.
 As the condition progressed I began to develop weakness and that's when Dr. McLaughlin and I felt there was no longer an opportunity for conservative measures like pain medication and injections, and that I really needed surgical correction of what was going on.